Dundonald, County Down: Football

-A number of local association football teams play out of Dundonald, Dundonald F.C. playing in 1C and 3C of the Northern Amateur Football League.
+A number of local association football teams play out of Dundonald, Dundonald F.C. play in 1C and 3C of the Northern Amateur Football League.
 Dundonald Football Club is one of the oldest running amateur league clubs in Northern Ireland, established in 1953.
+The Duns have won NAFL Division 1B in the 1968-69, 1974-75, 1986-87 and 2009/10 seasons.

-Moat Park Rangers and 43RD Old Boys Dundonald play in the Down Area Winter Football League.
+Moat Park Rangers, Cooke Athletic and 43RD Old Boys Dundonald play in the Down Area Winter Football League.
+The 43rd won a cup double in the 2024/25 season, winning Division 2 and the Frank Moore Memorial Cup.
 The Moat Playing Fields contains a space for The Rangers and other teams to play.
 Across from the playing fields is a basketball court.

 The Geriátricos are an over-35's football team in Dundonald.
 The name is an adopted nickname of the "galácticos" Real Madrid football team, they use a mock Real Madrid badge and football kit.

+Dungoyne F.C. are a youth football club that play on the Belfast Road in Dundonald in the SBYL.
+They were established in 1976 and are known for its youth coaching and academy for boys and girls.
+It is recognized as a 'Quality Mark' club by the Irish FA.
+In 2024, Dungoyne were named one of 450 clubs in the UK to benefit from the £3m project Howdens "Game Changer" Programme, run in partnership with the Irish FA Foundation.
+They had a new state-of-the-art kitchen built for them.

-Dundonald has seen two football teams fold, Donard Hospital F.C. and St. Elizabeth's F.C.
+Former football teams from Dundonald include Donard Hospital F.C., Ulster Hospital F.C., St. Elizabeth's F.C. and Fisher Body F.C.

-The town's ice rink, the Dundonald Ice Bowl is home to the Irish Ice Hockey League's Junior Belfast Giants.

 Ards motor racing circuit

 The Ards Circuit through Dundonald was a motorsport street circuit used for RAC Tourist Trophy sports car races from 1928 until 1936.
 At the time, it was Northern Ireland's premier sporting event, regularly attracting crowds in excess of a quarter of a million people.

 The pits at Dundonald were still visible until the 1960s.
-A popular viewing point for the Dundonald Hairpin Bend was the Central Bar in Dundonald.
+A popular viewing point for the Dundonald Hairpin Bend was the Central Bar (now the Crafty Elk) in Dundonald.

+Ice sports

+Established in 1986, the Dundonald International Ice Bowl, the ice rink is the only Olympic-sized ice rink on the island of Ireland.
+The facility is currently being redeveloped into a state-of-the-art entertainment hub while maintaining its existing services, including ice sports, bowling, and fitness.
+Notably, it serves as the official practice base for the Belfast Giants professional ice hockey team, supporting both elite performance and grassroots development in the region.

+Dundonald Ice Bowl is home to the Irish Ice Hockey League's Junior Belfast Giants.
+Local amateur teams, Belfast City Rockets, Castlereagh Spartans, Castlereagh Vixens, and Prowlers also play their games at the Dundonald Ice Bowl.

+Dundonald is the home of Glenburn Figure Skating Club and several local curling initiatives, as it is the only viable venue for these sports to take place.